 - 2006.
 Brain, Music, Plasticity, and Development.
 Zeitschrift für Erziehungswissenschaft.
 51-70.

 - 2017.
 Brain correlates of music-evoked emotions and implications for therapy.

 - 2007.
 Einflüsse von Entwicklungsveränderungen auf die Musikwahrnehmung und die Beziehung von Musik und Sprache [The relationship of music and language and developmental influences on music perception].
 24 pages.

 - 2019.
 Statistical learning in the developing brain.

 - 2017.
 Effects of music therapy and music-based interventions in the treatment of substance use disorders: A systematic review.
+PLOS ONE.
 1-36.

 - 2019.
 Uncertainty and Surprise Jointly Predict Musical Pleasure and Amygdala, Hippocampus, and Auditory Cortex Activity.
 Current Biology.

 2014 – 2015 Professor (Chair) of Psychology (Emotion Psychology and Biological Psychology), Faculty of Psychology at Lancaster University, UK.

 2010 – 2014 Professor of Psychology (Biological Psychology and Music Psychology), Free University Berlin, Germany.

 2006 – 2010 Senior Lecturer, University of Sussex, UK.